 The #SewPink Initiative was created by ByAnnie.com LLC to raise awareness for breast cancer throughout the year.
 Our efforts culminate in an annual blog hop during October’s Breast Cancer Awareness Month to promote self-care, awareness, early detection and support for those affected by breast cancer.

 To learn more and see the calendar of events visit: https://www.ByAnnie.com/SewPINK

 To find screenings available near you:

-To learn more about the Breast Cancer Research Foundation visit: https://www.bcrf.org/
+To donate directly to the Breast Cancer Research Foundation visit: https://give.bcrf.org/give/31404/#!/donation/checkout